ghantak120/How-to-read-Gromacs-.xtc-file-by-fortran-code/README.md

 call xdrfopen(iunit,ifile(ibk,nput),"r",ret)

-do ii=1,nframes                         ! frame loop start
+do ii=1,nframes                         ! frame loop start Define initially how many no of frames you want to use

 call readxtc(iunit,natoms,step,time,box,x,prec,ret)